felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/push-catalog.md

 ### Products and Skus

 Products in the `products` array of a HubRise catalog can have several skus.
 This notion of products/skus is not supported on Just Eat.
 Every sku is mapped to an individual product on Just Eat.
-For more information about products in HubRise, see our [API documentation, Products](/developers/api/catalog-management/#products) section.
+For more information about products in HubRise, see the [Products](/developers/api/catalog-management/#products) section of our API documentation.

 For every `sku` object in a product, Just Eat Flyt Bridge pushes the following information into Just Eat: